On chordality of the power graph of finite groups

-\begin{proof} The group $\Sz(q)$ contains maximal cyclic subgroups of orders $4, q-1, q+\sqrt{2q} +1$ and $q- \sqrt{2q}+1$ then we can conclude that the power graph of $G=\Sz(q)$ contains a cycle of length $\geq 4$ then it must be contained in any of the maximal cyclic subgroup.
-Hence by Corollary \ref{Chordal_pre_cor1} these three numbers are either power of some prime or of the form $p_{1}^{a}p_{2}$ for distinct primes $p_1$ and $p_2$.\\ Converse part of this theorem is obvious.
-This completes the proof. \end{proof}
+\begin{proof} The group $\Sz(q)$ contains maximal cyclic subgroups of orders $4$, $q-1$, $q+\sqrt{2q} +1$, and $q- \sqrt{2q}+1$.
+So, if the power graph of $\Sz(q)$ contains a cycle of length at least $4$, then the cycle must be contained in one of the maximal cyclic subgroups.
+Hence, by Theorem \ref{Chordal_pre_th1} and Theorem \ref{Chordal_pre_th5}, these three numbers are either a power of some prime or of the form $p_{1}^{a}p_{2}$ where $p_1$ and $p_2$ are distinct primes.
+The converse of the theorem is obvious. \end{proof}